rkhquod/Quod_THA/README.md

 ### **Performance Evaluation**

 - Metrics such as Mean Absolute Error (MAE) and Mean Squared Error (MSE) are calculated for each model.
-- Artifacts for each model including hyperparameters, model, training and evalauation logs are saved in the `artifacts/model_name` folde
+- Artifacts for each model including hyperparameters, model, training and evaluation logs are saved in the `artifacts/model_name` folder.

 ---